amalahmad/academic-kickstart/content/publication/israel-palestine-conflict.md

 +++
 title = "Land for peace?
-Israel-Palestine through the lens of game theory"
+Game theory and the strategic impediments to a resolution in Israel-Palestine"

 # Date first published.
 date = "2022-02-01"